-My son and I had the opportunity to attend the media day for the Carmel Christkindlmarkt this year and even though temperatures were incredibly cold and the skies were grey, we had a marvelous time.
+My son and I had the opportunity to attend the media day for the Carmel Christkindlmarkt in 2018 and this year, my husband and I went.
+Even though temperatures were incredibly cold both years, and the skies were grey, we had a marvelous time.

 The market has dozens of heated lamps and firepits scattered everywhere, which makes it easy to stop for a moment to warm up before continuing your journey.
-We also warmed ourselves with a cup of hot chocolate for my son and a small glass of Cranberry Glüwein for me.
+You can also warm yourself up with hot chocolate, yummy coffee drinks, or Glüwein.
 At first, I wasn’t sure I liked the Glüwein – the first sip was pretty different, but after a few more I decided it was delicious!
-My son informed me that the hot chocolate was perfect.
 Each Christkindlmarkt has a unique mug that can be purchased for your Glüwein.
-If you were visiting a number of Christkindlmarkts, it would be fun to purchase one from each and have a little collection.
+If you were visiting a number of Christkindlmarkts or went back each year, it would be fun to purchase one from each and have a little collection.

 As we strolled the booths, a variety of carolers and interesting characters entertained us.

-New this year is a Glüwein Pyramid- a beautiful structure towering over one end of the market.
-It was also the place to order your Glüwein, cider, beer and even a few unique drinks for the kids.
+New in 2019 was a Glüwein Pyramid- a beautiful structure towering over one end of the market.
+It is also the place to order your Glüwein, cider, beer, and even a few unique drinks for the kids.

 Speaking of kids, near the Glüwein pyramid we discovered the kids’ corner.
 Inside we learned about some of the traditional decorations and Christmas traditions in Germany and had the opportunity to make our own creations.
 It was a welcome respite to the cold wind and a fun place to exercise our creativity.

-The Carmel Christkindlmarkt officially opens November 16th and will remain open until December 24th.
-The hours are Wednesday & Thursday from 4-9 and Friday, Saturday, Sunday from 12 – 9.
-It is closed Thanksgiving Day.
+The Carmel Christkindlmarkt officially opens in mid-November and will remain open until December 24th.
 Admission is free, but bring money as you’ll want to sample the Glüwein and other goodies.
 I’m already scouring the calendar for a night the whole family can visit.
 It will be a wonderful everyday adventure for the month of December!

 Have you ever been to a Christkindlmarkt?
 What did you think?